- United States Department of Agriculture (USDA)

 3. Convenience.
 The law allows companies to disclose BE ingredients on a label via one of three options: words, a symbol, and scannable QR codes.
 The USDA wants comments on a proposed fourth option — a text message delivered to a consumer's phone — as well as where and at what size disclosure should appear on a label.

 4. Definition.
 In keeping with the language of the law, products created through pioneering editing tools like CRISPR would not be disclosed if the end result mimics conventional breeding or could potentially be “found in nature.”
 The USDA seeks comments on the definition of “conventional breeding” and "found in nature."

 5. Disclosure.
 The USDA is deciding if highly refined products like sucrose, dextrose, cornstarch, high-fructose corn syrup and vegetable oils, which are produced from GM crops but biologically and chemically identical to those made from non-GM crops, should be disclosed.
 This decision will have disclosure implications for a wide range of foods.

 We're keen to hear your thoughts.
 Please submit your comments below, or in the section on the right, and we'll pass them on to the USDA.
 The deadline is July 3, 2018.

-The Comment now on GMO food labeling petition to United States Department of Agriculture (USDA) was written by Cornell Alliance for Science and is in the category Consumer Affairs at GoPetition.
+The Comment now on GMO food labeling petition to United States Department of Agriculture (USDA) was written by Alliance for Science and is in the category Consumer Affairs at GoPetition.